 Equipment designed for high voltage capacity, such as transformers, can create hazards to human health, which is why it’s crucial to prioritize safety measures with its operation or maintenance.

 When safety precautions are not met, system breakdown, emergency shutdown, and injury can result, each of which can place your operations in jeopardy.
-Keeping the design of your transformer in mind along with proper installation will help maintain a safe environment for all components of the equipment, regardless of the manufacturer or system type.
+Keeping the design of your transformer in mind, along with proper installation, will help maintain a safe environment for all components of the equipment, regardless of the manufacturer or system type.

 10 Tips for Transformer Safety

-These transformer safety tips can be followed for any model of electrical transformer, regardless of the make or manufacturer:
+These transformer safety tips can be followed for any model of an electrical transformer, regardless of the make or manufacturer:

 - Inspect your transformer thoroughly to prevent or minimize breakdowns.
 Before installation, monitor your transformer by checking for any burnt odor, damaged power cords and connectors or any parts that are improperly installed.

 - Use protective equipment and pay close attention to specific ratings for the transformer’s voltage output.
 Keep over current protection of conductors and circuits set to the manufacturer’s standards.

 - Keep the power off when working on the transformer.
 Make sure there is zero electrical leakage or continuity between the current source and the system.

 - Learn the maximum voltage requirements of your transformer.
 Be careful of system overload from a single transformer, with the understanding that multiple transformers help balance the impedance of each load.

 - Transformer grounding should be in place at all times.
 It prevents the accumulation of static charges and protects the windings from coming in contact with the core or enclosures.